 The internal asynchronous serial ports are functionally identical.
-SER0 is used by the DEBUG ROM provided as part of the TERN EV-P/DV-P software kits for communication with the PC.
-As a result, debugging code directly written for serial port 0 is not allowed.
+SER0 is used by the DEBUG ROM provided as part of the TERN EV/DV software kits for communication with the PC.
+As a result, you will not be able to debug code directly written for serial port 0.